-Users and Project Proposals
+Beneficiaries and Project Proposals

-Users of the Fund
+Beneficiaries of the Fund

-(ii) Individuals responsible for implementation of project should be: (a) Croatian citizens, living abroad or in Croatia, (b) foreign citizens of Croatian origin who are interested in contributing to the development of Croatian society and c) foreign citizens living and working in Croatia.
+(ii) Individuals responsible for implementation of project should be: (a) Croatian citizens, living abroad or in Croatia, (b) foreign citizens of Croatian origin who are interested in contributing to the development of Croatian society and science c) foreign citizens living and working in Croatia.

 (iii) All individuals with real or possible conflict of interests are excluded from the competition for Fund’s support.
 The individuals who take part in the process of evaluation (including members of UKF Secretariat, committees, evaluators and consultants) cannot apply for Fund’s support.
 Also, all applicants who try to influence the process of evaluation will be excluded from the process.